Wrangel Island: Flora and fauna

-Woolly mammoths survived there until 2500–2000 BC, the most recent survival of all known mammoth populations.

-Mammoths generally died and disappeared from mainland Eurasia and North America around 10,000 years ago; however, about 500–1,000 mammoths isolated on Wrangel Island continued to survive for another 6,000 years.
+Woolly mammoths survived on the island until around 2500–2000 BC (4,500–4,000 years ago), the most recent survival of any known mammoth populations; for perspective, these mammoths were living during the times of ancient Bronze Age civilizations such as Sumer, Elam and the Indus Valley.
+This was also the time of the fourth dynasty of Ancient Egypt.
+Mammoths, apparently, died out and subsequently disappeared from mainland Eurasia and North America around 10,000 years ago; however, about 500–1,000 mammoths were isolated on Wrangel Island and thus continued to survive for another 6,000 years.

-Domestic reindeer were introduced in the 1950s and their numbers are managed at around 1,000 in order to reduce their impact on nesting bird grounds.
-In 1975, the musk ox was also introduced.
-The population has grown from 20 to about 1000 animals.
-In 2002, wolves were spotted on the island; wolves lived on the island in historical times.
+Domestic reindeer were introduced in the 1950s, and their feral numbers are managed at around 1,000 in an effort to reduce their impact on nesting bird grounds.
+In 1975, musk oxen were also introduced, with a population that has grown from 20 to about 1,000.
+In 2002, wolves were spotted on the island; wolves had been present on the island in ancient times.

-The flora includes 417 species of plants, double that of any other Arctic tundra territory of comparable size and more than any other Arctic island.
-For these reasons, the island was proclaimed the northernmost World Heritage Site in 2004.
+The flora of the island includes 417 species of plants, double that of any other Arctic tundra territory, of comparable size, and more than any other Arctic island.
+Thus, the island was proclaimed the northernmost World Heritage Site in 2004.
+Species and genera present include various Arctic-adapted types of Androsace, Artemisia, Astragalus, Carex, Cerastium, Draba, Erigeron, Oxytropis, Papaver, Pedicularis, Potentilla, Primula, Ranunculus, Rhodiola, Rumex, Salix, Saxifraga, Silene and Valeriana, among others.

 Important Bird Area

-Wrangel Island, along with nearby Herald Island, has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of many species of birds, including brent and snow geese, common eiders, Ross's and ivory gulls, and black guillemots.
+Wrangel Island, along with nearby Herald Island, has been designated an Important Bird Area (IBA) by BirdLife International as it supports breeding colonies of many species of birds, including geese such as brant, cackling, greater white-fronted, Ross' and snow geese, and snowy owls—another Arctic predator attracted by the island's lemmings (which the owls can hear tunneling beneath the snow, catching the rodents with adept proficiency).
+Several gull species are present, including glaucous, Ross', Sabine's and ivory gulls, long-tailed, pomarine and parasitic jaegers, and black-legged kittiwakes, as well as many other sea and shorebird species, such as common and king eiders, horned puffins, pelagic cormorants, long-tailed ducks, red phalarope, dunlin, pectoral sandpipers, ruddy turnstones, red knots, black-bellied plovers, thick-billed murres and black guillemots.
+Passerine birds, though few, include Arctic warblers, Lapland longspurs and snow buntings.
+Wrangel Island is possibly the furthest-north that a sandhill crane has been observed, in 2014.